TeoLj/TLSscanner/README.md

 This will download the necessary Go modules as specified in `go.mod` and update `go.sum` accordingly.
 The Go version is **go1.22.0**.

 ## Usage
-The scanner's repository includes *top-1m.csv* which contains 1427 of the most popular public api urls.
+The scanner's repository includes *top-1m.csv* which contains 1 million of the most popular public api urls.
 To use the TLS scanner, navigate to the project directory and run:

 ```shell